 I beg your pardon?
 You have to take your break?
 You did not get the message that this IS a Mandatory In-service?
 You will be given a ten minute after the next segment so sit tight a while longer.

-(speaker thinking to herself "You should have gone before you got here!")
+(speaker thinking to herself "You should have gone before you sat down!")

 The five Rights of Medication Administrtion

-Dose/with the implementation of the PYXIS or unit dose system this should have fixed that problem.
+With the implementation of the PYXIS or unit dose system this should have fixed that problem.
 HA.
 What about when the pharmacist brings down the new med cart and half an hour later the physician comes and changes the dosage?
-We have all had that happen and hopefully knew about in time to call the pharmacy and get the corrected dose before our correct Time was out of compliance!
+We have all had that happen and hopefully knew about it in time to call the pharmacy and get the corrected dose before our Correct Time Rule was out of compliance!

-Time/the time of administration is usually that we have half an hour either way to allow us enough time to get all the medications into all our patients with time to spare.
-Try working in a nursing home on day shift and see how long it takes to get all 0800 hour meds into all 40 patients before 0900 meds are due then don't forget all blood sugars at 1000 hours then comes 1100 meds then 1200 then 1300 hour meds and finally you have to do all your treatments before 1430 hours when the evening shift shows up.
+Try working in a nursing home on day shift and see how long it takes to get all 0800 hour meds into all 40 patients before 0900 meds are due then don't forget all blood sugars, (Again) at 1000 hours then comes 1100 meds then 1200 then 1300 hour meds and finally you have to do all your treatments before 1430 hours when the evening shift shows up.
 That is a good day.
-Throw a code into the mix or two discharges and an admit and all bets are off.
+Throw a code into the mix, or two discharges and an admit and all bets are off.
 Nurses who work in that environment have become genius's of invention!
 By necessity!

-Medication/we touched on this briefly at the beginning but again it is imperative that as nurses and professionals we continue to stay educated and aware of new medications, changes to names of medications, medications that are considered "high risk" and the way the medications act,potential side effects, interactions with foods and other drugs and complications to report to the physician.
+We touched on this briefly at the beginning of this hub but again, it is imperative that as nurses and professionals we continue to stay educated and aware of new medications, changes to names of medications, medications that are considered "high risk" and the way the medications act, their potential side effects, interactions with foods and other drugs.as well as complications to report to the physician.

 You may now take a Ten Minute Break!